k-choonkiat/CV-as-a-service/README.md

 Creation of a  computer vision tool rest api/web application This is a simple prototype leveraging a web application as a service to detect cars from photos

+It uses the

+### Running locally

+pip install -r requirements.txt

+Enter "python server.py" into the command line to start up the service

 Given an

 Image links examles for testing: